 Concord Seedless Grapes

-Seedless Concord Grapes are available from late summer into early fall.
+Concord Seedless grapes are available late summer to early fall.

-Concord grapes are and excellent source of vitamin C and the phytonutrient, Resveratrol, an important chemical in maintaining heart health.
+Concord Seedless grapes are an excellent source of vitamin C and the phytonutrient, Resveratrol, an important chemical in maintaining heart health.

-Concord grapes originated in Concord, Massachusetts in 1849 when Ephraim Wales Bull first cultivated them.
+Concord grapes originated in Concord, Massachusetts in 1849 and were first created by Ephraim Wales Bull.
 Bull wanted to create a hardy vine that could survive the cold climate of Massachusetts.
-He initially planted 22,000 seedlings and after 6 years chose one single vine that proved to yield the best fruit, and that original vine is still thriving today in Concord!
-The Thompson seedless was named after George Thompson in 1872 and one of three sprouts that survived a vineyard flood in Sutter County, CA. It was initially developed as a seedless raisin grape, but eventually became the parent of the Seedless Concord.
+He initially planted 22,000 seedlings and after six years chose one single vine that proved to yield the best fruit, and that original vine is still thriving today in Concord.
+Seedless varieties were created after the seeded variety became well known.
+Concord Seedless grapes are still predominately grown in the United States, but the juice and concentrate are also sold in Europe, Asia, and Australia.

 Recipes that include Concord Seedless Grapes.
 One is easiest, three is harder.